 3. Draft The Offer Letter

 You may be wondering where to begin to ensure you submit the best offer possible.
 Now is the time to huddle up with your real estate agent to do the following in order to draft a competitive offer:

-- Run comps and understand the local housing market: Your real estate agent will run comps, which is the process of reviewing recent sales of similar homes to the one you're thinking of making an offer on to determine if the asking price is too high, too low, or just right.
+- Run comps and understand the local housing market.
+Your real estate agent will run comps, which is the process of reviewing recent sales of similar homes to the one you're thinking of making an offer on to determine if the asking price is too high, too low, or just right.
 Once they share this information, it’s time for you to decide what price you want to offer.

-- Set the offer price, contingencies and timelines: Now that you know what you and your agent think the home is worth, it’s time to consider other factors that should inform your offer price and the other components of your offer.
+- Set the offer price, contingencies and timelines.
+Now that you know what you and your agent think the home is worth, it’s time to consider other factors that should inform your offer price and the other components of your offer.
 Things like seller motivation (how fast they want to sell) and offer timing (when you should submit) are important to take into consideration when drafting an initial offer.
 Your real estate agent can fish for information on these topics by talking to the listing agent who represents the seller.
-They can also determine preference regarding inspection contingency timelines, closing date, financing, and a slew of other factors (beyond price of course) that can influence whether or not your offer is ultimately accepted.
+They can also determine preference regarding inspection contingency timelines, closing date, financing, and a slew of other factors (beyond price of course) that can influence whether or not your offer is ultimately accepted or rejected.

 Negotiate The Price Of The House

 If the seller decides to send you back a counteroffer, this puts the negotiation process in motion.
 There are a number of negotiation tactics that buyers can use including countering with an offer that meets somewhere in the middle, staying firm on the offer already submitted, or meeting all of their counter offer demands.

 If there are other offers for the home, there are also various strategies you can employ to win a bidding war, including changing your offer from a loan to cash or waiving various contingencies, just to name a few.